 Even in the most challenging and fragile conflict-areas, women, if they are given the right support, are ready and able to improve their own lives immensely – and lift whole communities out of poverty with them.

-Brita Fernandez Schmidt, Executive Director Women for Women international
+Brita Fernandez Schmidt, Ambassador Women for Women international

 Women for Women International